dorianim/distributed-timer/README.md

 ## binary

-To build for development, you need:
+To build a binary, you need:

 - cargo >= 1.67.1
 - npm >= 8.19.2